GoogleContainerTools/kpt-config-sync/docs/design-docs/02-custom-root-reconciler-clusterrole.md

 To follow the [principle of least privilege], one should ensure the reconciler only has access to deploy the expected resources.

-Additionally, the `RepoSync` API currently requires for users to manage the lifecycle of `RoleBinding` objects themselves.
-The proposed API here is intended to also simplify the management of `RoleBinding`s for `RepoSync`s.

 See also [#935].